Franchise Tax: Definition & Overview

 If you don’t pay your taxes, your company could be marked void or administratively canceled by the state.

-The IRS is a federal body, whereas the franchise tax board enforces state income tax obligations.
+The IRS is a federal body, whereas the franchise tax board enforces state income tax obligations in California.

 The date franchise tax is due will depend on which state you are filing it in.
 Make sure to check in the state’s website for further information.